winstonbarlowg/ctdc_data_analysis/README.md

 - HTML + CSS (Bootstrap)
 - Google Maps API

-## Running the app / website
+## Installation

 - Clone this repository
-- Create a virtual environment:
+- Create an environment:
 ```
 cd SE_Foundations_Project
 python3 -m venv venv
 ```
-- Start virtual environment and install requirements:
+- Activate the environment and install the requirements:
 ```
 . venv/bin/activate
 pip install -r requirements.txt
 ```

+## Usage

 - `cd projecth` to run the server locally.
 Make sure that the last block looks like this:
 ```python